Your theme is what controls the look and appearance of your blog; this is what people see when they visit your blog.

-Due to how our infrastructure is designed, we are unable to support the uploading of custom themes unless you are using an Edublogs Campus site.
+Due to how our infrastructure is designed, we are unable to support the uploading of custom themes unless you are using an Edublogs Campus network.

 This means you can’t upload any themes to your Edublogs.org blog even if they are available in the WordPress repository.

 However, many of our Premium themes have customization options to change the colors, fonts and layouts.
-While most of our themes enable you to upload backgrounds and header images.
+Most of our themes enable you to upload backgrounds and header images.